Learning Home Catalog Composer

 3. If X\mathsf{X} is an electric fan switch, then Σ={high,medium,low,off}.\Sigma = \{\mathrm{high}, \mathrm{medium}, \mathrm{low}, \mathrm{off}\}.

-Often in information processing, however, our knowledge of X\mathsf{X} is uncertain.
-We represent our knowledge of the classical state of X\mathsf{X} by assigning probabilities to each classical state, resulting in a probabilistic state.
 For example, suppose X\mathsf{X} is a bit.
-Based on what we know or expect about what has happened to X\mathsf{X} in the past, perhaps we believe that X\mathsf{X} is in the classical state 00 with probability 3/43/4 and in the state 11 with probability 1/4.1/4.
-We may represent such a belief by writing this:
+Based on what we know or expect about what has happened to X\mathsf{X} in the past, we might perhaps believe that X\mathsf{X} is in the classical state 00 with probability 3/43/4 and in the state 11 with probability 1/4.1/4.
+We may represent these beliefs by writing this:

 Pr(X=0)=34andPr(X=1)=14.\operatorname{Pr}(\mathsf{X}=0) = \frac{3}{4} \quad\text{and}\quad \operatorname{Pr}(\mathsf{X}=1) = \frac{1}{4}.